KevinSia/Documentation/StudentGuide.md

 #The Guide to NEXT Academy's learning portal

 > Welcome aboard, coders (soon-to-be)!
 This guide has every information about the learning portal.
-We hope you will enjoy throughout the course!
+We hope you will enjoy throughout the course and be a real coder you've always wanted to be!

 ## Table of Contents